Slow Cooker Ribs (Brown Sugar Rub)

 In creating this recipe, I tested both baby back and St. Louis-style ribs, and they each work beautifully.
 Baby backs cook a little quicker, while St. Louis-style are meatier and a bit more forgiving, which is why I personally tend to reach for them.
 Either way, the method is the real game-changer: low and slow until the pork is fall-apart tender, then a high-heat finish that makes them feel way more impressive than the effort involved.

 And if you’re short on time or don’t want to turn on the oven?
 You can skip the broil and just brush on the BBQ sauce before serving.
 Still delicious, just not quite as caramelized.
 I also love finishing these on the grill for full summer cookout energy.
 Serve them with your favorite summer sides, or just grab a napkin and eat them straight off the bone!
-If easy summer slow cooker meals are your thing, don’t miss my sweet & smoky crockpot pulled pork, which is another low-lift favorite that brings big flavor without the work.
+And if you’re into easy slow cooker recipes, my sweet and smoky crockpot pulled pork follows the same low-and-slow method and is another set-it-and-forget-it option worth having in the rotation.
+And for a sauce that takes these ribs to the next level, my chipotle BBQ sauce adds a smoky depth that pairs perfectly with the brown sugar rub.

 Ingredients